The Retirement Villages Act

 The Retirement Villages Code

 The Act is further supplemented by a code of fair practice made under the Fair Trading Act and commonly referred to as "The Code".
-Its full title is the Fair Trading (Retirement Villages Code) Regulations 2015.
+Its full title is the Fair Trading (Retirement Villages Interim Code) Regulations 2018.